Affiliate links on Android Authority may earn us a commission. Learn more.

 - Battery shortcut

 - Find my phone

 I won’t go into all these options as you can tell what they all do by their names.
-Suffice it to say the Galaxy Watch Active certainly doesn’t feel like it lacks in features, other than perhaps an LTE variant or a larger version.
-Everything on the watch feels fully baked too, with none of the glitchy or half-assed experiences you might be used to on Wear OS.
-Navigating long lists certainly isn’t as easy as it is with a rotating bezel, but the basic software and smartwatch features on the Watch Active are pretty solid.
+Suffice it to say, the Samsung Galaxy Watch Active certainly doesn’t feel like it lacks in features, other than perhaps an LTE variant or a larger version.
+Everything on the watch feels fully baked, too, with none of the glitchy or half-assed experiences you might be used to on Wear OS.
+Navigating long lists certainly isn’t as easy as it is with a rotating bezel, but the essential software and smartwatch features on the Watch Active are pretty solid.

-The Watch Active has NFC so you can use Samsung Pay at newer contactless terminals, but Samsung removed the MST chip you’ll find in something bulkier like the Gear S3 Frontier, so you can’t use the Galaxy Watch Active at older magnetic stripe terminals.
-This may not matter too much depending on where you live, but be advised that Samsung Pay on the Watch Active doesn’t have the same widespread support as it does on your Samsung phone.
+The Watch Active has NFC so that you can use Samsung Pay at newer contactless terminals, but Samsung removed the MST chip you’ll find in something bulkier like the Gear S3 Frontier.
+That means you can’t use the Galaxy Watch Active at older magnetic stripe terminals.
+This may not matter too much depending on where you live, but be advised that Samsung Pay on the Watch Active doesn’t have the same widespread support as your Samsung phone.

 Fitness and health tracking